-Guinea pigs have a well-deserved reputation for being inquisitive, empathetic and playful companions for you and your family.
-However, just like with any other exotic pet, these small, furry creatures come with special care requirements and needs that you should know before making the decision to introduce one to your home.
-Here, our South Wilton vets explain the different breeds of guinea pigs, their care requirement, their nutritional needs and their housing and socialization.
+Guinea pigs have a well-deserved reputation for being inquisitive, empathetic, and playful companions for you and your family.
+However, just like with any other exotic pet, these small, furry creatures come with special care requirements and needs that you should know before deciding to introduce one to your home.
+Here, our South Wilton vets explain the different breeds of guinea pigs, their care requirement, their nutritional needs, and their housing and socialization.

-Guinea pigs, also called the domestic cavy, are rodents that are common choices for first pets in families with young children.
+Guinea pigs, also called domestic cavy, are rodents that are common choices for first pets in families with young children.
 Since they are playful. loving, curious and cute, this is a no-brainer!
-But there is more to consider than may first meet the eye when making the decision to bring a guinea pig into your home or not than may first meet the eye.
+But there is more to consider than may first meet the eye when deciding to bring a guinea pig into your home or not than may first meet the eye.

 Read on for some of the considerations and accommodations you should plan to make if you are going to be getting a guinea pig, either for yourself or for your family!

 You may not realize it, but there are several breeds of domestic guinea pigs that you may be able to choose from when considering bringing one home as a pet.
 Each has its unique appearance and needs that you should take into account when making your selection.
 Some popular breeds include:

 - American Guinea Pig - One of the most popular breeds, the American Guinea Pig has a short, smooth coat and an even temperament.
 Short hair means minimal maintenance and this breed is quite social.

 - Peruvian Guinea Pig - This breed has long, gorgeous, hair which will require regular brushing to maintain.
 Peruvian Guinea Pigs are very social, fun-loving, and alert.

 - Teddy Guinea Pig - While this breed has short hair, they require regular brushing to make sure nothing is caught in their dense and wiry coat.
 These guinea pigs are curious and playful.